 99. When Estonians express that something is good, they instead use the word “normal”.

-100. Despite being fucked by foreign powers for hundreds of years, Estonians have managed to survive and ultimately build up a fairly successful independent country.
+100. Despite being screwed by foreign powers for hundreds of years, Estonians have managed to survive and ultimately build up a fairly successful independent country.

 Cover: Dolls in Estonian national costumes (Shutterstock). *Please note that this article was originally published on 23 February 2018.